Gunstro/megamvx/docs/03-currencies.md

 - Dashboard wallets for both.
 - Conversion tools with fee transparency.
 - Public profiles show net worth (AF + MB).

+## Digital Deeds NFT's
+- These can be sold.